Wednesday's ETF with Unusual Volume: FAN

-Components of that ETF with the highest volume on Wednesday were Nextera Energy, trading down about 0.5% with over 2.1 million shares changing hands so far this session, and GE Vernova, off about 0.3% on volume of over 706,000 shares.
-American Superconductor is the component faring the best Wednesday, up by about 3.4% on the day, while Lazard Japanese Equity ETF is lagging other components of the First Trust Global Wind Energy ETF, trading lower by about 1.2%.
+Components of that ETF with the highest volume on Wednesday were Nextera Energy, trading down about 1.2% with over 2.6 million shares changing hands so far this session, and GE Vernova, trading flat on volume of over 833,000 shares.
+Proshares Ultra Semiconductors is the component faring the best Wednesday, higher by about 2.5% on the day, while Amtd Digital is lagging other components of the First Trust Global Wind Energy ETF, trading lower by about 2.7%.

 VIDEO: Wednesday's ETF with Unusual Volume: FAN